When your loved one's PTSD turns your life upside down, I'm here to help you RISE UP

-Just over 9 years ago, our family was thrown a curve ball when my beloved hubby, Murray, was diagnosed with post-traumatic stress disorder (PTSD).
-That diagnosis, his symptoms and his recovery journey turned our lives upside down.
+Just over 10 years ago, our family was thrown a curve ball when my beloved partner, Murray, was diagnosed with post-traumatic stress disorder (PTSD).
+His symptoms, his eventual diagnosis and his recovery journey turned our lives upside down.
 It was an exhausting and emotional journey.

 I felt like I was on a roller coaster - and I'm NOT a fan of roller coasters!